-Why read this? : Following up on a previous article about social media channels, we pick off another 4 to look at.
-We review what You Tube, Pinterest, Reddit and Tumblr can do for your brand.
-Learn the key ways to use each channel and how it helps you interact with and delight customers.
+Why read this? : We take another look at social media channels, this time focussing on You Tube, Pinterest, Reddit and Tumblr.
+Learn why you might need these channels, and how to use them to connect with customers.
 Read this for more ideas on how to grow your brand via social.

 It’s important to keep promises, right?
 Even if it’s been a while since you made that promise.

-We talked about how you can use these social media channels to grow your brand.
-But, more importantly what these channels mean for your customers.
+We talked about how to use these social media channels to grow your brand.
+And what these channels mean for your customers.

-And by the end of that article, we have to admit we’d run out of “social” energy.
-So, we promised to come back at a later date to do the same with other social media channels like YouTube, Pinterest, Reddit and Tumblr.
+But by the end of that article, we’d run out of “social” energy.
+So, we promised to write about other social media channels like YouTube, Pinterest, Reddit and Tumblr at a later date.
 That was back in May, 2020.

 Today is finally that later date.